my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 ## Classical linear regression models

-Correspond to exact finite sample properties.
+CLRN correspond to exact finite sample properties.
 (Gauss-Markov Assumptions)

 1. $y=X\beta+u$.
 There is a linear relationship between $y$ and $X$. $u$ is called *disturbances* or *errors*.